IN COMPLIANCE WITH THE GENERAL DATA PRIVACY REGULATION

 - To require us not to send you marketing communication.

-If you have any questions about your rights regarding your Personal Information, please simply write to us at the postal address provided in our Contact Information below, where you may initiate a request to access, reject, correct, restrict, or erase your Personal Information, or where you may initiate a request for transfer of your Personal Information or initiate a request that we refrain from sending you marketing information.
+If you have any questions about your rights regarding your Personal Information, please write to us at the postal address provided in our Contact Information below, where you may initiate a request to access, reject, correct, restrict or erase your Personal Information, or where you may initiate a request for transfer of your Personal Information or initiate a request that we refrain from sending you marketing information.

 Webster is committed to resolving complaints about your privacy and our processing of your Personal Information.
-Individuals with inquiries or complaints regarding this Privacy Notice should first contact our Privacy Manager by phone at +43 2699293 0 or email at GDPR@webster.ac.at.
-In the event that resolution cannot be reached, you may also contact the local data protection authority (“DPA”), which may investigate your complaint further.
+Individuals with inquiries or complaints regarding this Privacy Notice should first contact our Privacy Manager by phone at +43 2699293 0 or email at firstname.lastname@example.org.
+In the event that resolution cannot be reached, you may also contact the local Data Protection Authority (“DPA”), which may investigate your complaint further.

 Protection of Your Personal Information